Introduction to Capacitance

 This means that the total capacitance is 22pf/3 or 7.3333 pf

 Be aware in this example, we are using ceramic capacitors.
-Ceramic capacitors are not polarized.
+Ceramic capacitors do not care about polarity.
 This means that it does not matter how we place the capacitors into the circuit.

 You are also going to come across electrolytic capacitors.
-Electrolytic capacitors are polarized, and MUST be placed in the circuit with the correct polarity!!!
-The capacitor can (and likely will) explode if the polarity is reversed.
-Electrolytic capacitors are clearly marked as to which lead is the – (negative) lead.
+Electrolytic capacitors are polarized, and you must place them in the circuit with the correct polarity!!!
+The capacitor can (and likely will) explode if you reverse the polarity.
+Electrolytic capacitors have clear markings as to which lead is the – (negative) lead.

 — Ricky Bryce